Understanding Deviated Septum: Causes, Symptoms, and Treatment Options

-The nasal septum is a thin wall made of bone and cartilage between the two nostrils, separating the left and right nasal airways.
-A deviated septum occurs when this wall is displaced to one side, leading to one nasal passage being smaller.
+The nasal septum is a thin wall of bone and cartilage between the two nostrils, separating the left and right nasal airways.
+A deviated septum occurs when this wall is displaced to one side, making one nasal passage smaller.
 Though the nasal septum should ideally be centered, it is typically slightly off-center for 80% of people.
 This usually is not glaringly obvious and does not cause issues.
 When the nasal septum is noticeably more on one side versus the other, it is deviated.
 This results in one airway being narrower, which can cause various symptoms.
-A deviated septum can range in severity (or in deviation from the center) and may need surgical treatment.
+A deviated septum can range in severity (or deviation from the center) and may need surgical treatment.

 Causes & Deviated Septum Symptoms